Kendall Jenner Obtains Permanent Restraining Order Against Lovesick Fan

 Kendall Jenner may get at least some sense of security back.

-The 21-year-old model was granted a permanent restraining order again Thomas Hummel—an obsessed fan who's been writing her incessant love letters since February—according to TMZ.
+E!
+News can confirm the 21-year-old model was granted a permanent restraining order again Thomas Hummel—an obsessed fan who's been writing her incessant love letters since February.

 Though Kendall didn't appear in court today, her attorney, Shawn Holley, was there on her behalf.
 Holley presented a declaration from Kendall's head of security, which prompted the judge to rule for a permanent restraining order.